treee111/wahooMapsCreator/README.md

     </p>
     <h1>Wahoo Maps Creator</h1>
 </div>
-A tool to create up-to-date maps for your Wahoo ELEMNT BOLT and Wahoo ELEMNT!
-It runs on macOS, Unix as well as on Windows!
+A tool to create up-to-date maps for your Wahoo ELEMNT BOLT and BOLTv2, ELEMNT ROAM and Wahoo ELEMNT!
+It runs on Windows, macOS as well as on Unix!

 # Basic Overview
-WahooMapsCreator is a tool to create updated maps for Wahoo ELEMNT BOLT and Wahoo ELEMNT devices for your country.
-You can also control which OSM-tags are included in the generated maps.
+WahooMapsCreator is a tool to create maps based on the latest OSM data for your Wahoo devices.
+You can generate maps for the countries you like and you can control which OSM-tags are included.

 The maps of your device may be old because Wahoo did not release a newer version in the last years.
 OSM maps are constantly updated and with this program, the updated maps can be used on our Wahoo bike-computers.